dmpdump/dmpdump.github.io/_posts/2025-03-23-Unattributed_Downloader_Cambodia.md

 ![sshot](/assets/images/shellcode_cambodia/curldecrypt.png)

 * Then, it decrypts strings for curl.dll's exported functions `checkper` and `setper`.
 First it calls the `checkper` function.
-If it returns fakse, it calls `setper`.
+If it returns false, it calls `setper`.

 ![sshot](/assets/images/shellcode_cambodia/export_dec.png)